 Research Grant Program

-For more than 55 years, the Children’s Leukemia Research Association has been on the leading edge of blood cancer research.
+For almost 60 years, Children’s Leukemia Research Association has been on the leading edge of leukemia research.
 Each year our Medical Advisory Committee of internationally known hematologists reviews research proposals from doctors nationwide.
-To date, we have supported more than 550 researchers with more than $5,000,000 of grant money to support the most promising blood cancer research that is not duplicated elsewhere.
+To date, we have supported projects at more than 55 different institutions with more than $5,000,000 of grant money to support the most promising leukemia/blood cancer research that is not duplicated elsewhere.

 Our Research Mission